 A maximum of 10 teams will be selected to advance to the second phase.
 In phase two, teams will revise their pitch decks and videos and complete Q&A interviews with a group of retail judges.
 The interviews and revised pitch decks and videos will be evaluated by a second group of retail judges.

 Three teams will be selected to advance to the third and final phase.
-In this phase, teams will present their pitches live to a panel of executive retail judges.The first-place team will receive a $6,000 tuition scholarship per student, the second-place team will receive $3,500 per student and the third-place team will receive $2,500 per student.
+In this phase, teams will present their pitches live to a panel of executive retail judges.The first-place team will receive a $5,000 tuition scholarship per student, the second-place team will receive $2,500 per student and the third-place team will receive $1,500 per student.
 (If we are unable to award travel stipends in 2021, each amount will be increased by $1,000).